Winnipeg Blue Bombers beat B.C. Lions to secure Grey Cup berth - Sports

 Star middle linebacker Adam Bighill left the field with 1:37 left after appearing to injure his right leg.
 He didn’t place much weight on his foot when he went to the sideline and rode a cart to the dressing room.
 He didn’t return.

-Oliveira scored on an eight-yard run, pushed the final few yards by the offensive line.
-Hallett blocked a punt, recovered the ball and ran 15 yards for a TD.
+B.C. head coach and co-general manager Rick Campbell said his team had a chance with the score 18-13 heading into the fourth.

+“It was there for the taking and they made plays that needed to be made and we didn’t,” he said.
+“It wasn’t for lack of effort or want to, but we just didn’t get it done.”

-Sergio Castillo connected on field goals from 29, 11 and 35 yards, but missed attempts from 46 and 34 yards.
+Sergio Castillo connected on field goals from 29, 11 and 35 yards for Winnipeg, but missed attempts from 46 and 34 yards.
 He picked up one single and made two converts.

-Lions receiver Justin McInnis caught a 45-yard touchdown pass while Sean Whyte booted field goals from 48 and 43 yards and was good on one convert.
+Lions receiver Justin McInnis caught a 45-yard touchdown pass.
+Sean Whyte booted field goals from 48 and 43 yards and was good on one convert.

 Winnipeg led 7-3 after the first quarter, 18-10 at halftime and 18-13 after the third.